Hazel1994/Visually_Grounded_Word_Embeddings/README.md

 This repository contains the embeddings for [Learning Zero-Shot Multifaceted Visually Grounded Word Embeddings via Multi-Task Training](https://aclanthology.org/2021.conll-1.12/) paper presented in **Proceedings of the 25th Conference on Computational Natural Language Learning**

 We have introduced new sets of visually grounded word embeddings based on textual embeddings and image-caption pairs.
 Our grounded embeddings show great zero-shot generalization performance across various NLP tasks such as [word similarity and related benchmarks](https://github.com/vecto-ai/word-benchmarks).
+In particular, our approach highly boosts the performance of abstract words in zero-shot settings.
 Please check out our paper for numerical evaluation and analysis.

 ## How to use the pre-trained embeddings?